BenKaehler/q2-makarsa/joss-paper/paper.md

 and an active GitHub repository.
 CoNet is a Cytoscape plugin that can perform inference on microbial count data.
 NetCoMi is an R package that provides access to similar tools (notably SpiecEasi) and is also actively maintained.
-These pipelines offer varying features but none are QIIME 2 plugins so would break provenance tracking for QIIME 2 users, and none offer FlashWeave for network inference or Louvaine community detection.
+These pipelines offer varying features but none are QIIME 2 plugins so would break provenance tracking for QIIME 2 users, and none offer FlashWeave for network inference or Louvain community detection.

 # Acknowledgements